MEMPHIS – Plastic Field

 A thematic room is set to celebrate the impactful shapes and chromatic range of Memphis’ glassworks and to express Fondazione Berengo’s commitment in promoting the elegance and versatility of Murano’s glassmaking.
 Starting from 1989, Berengo Studio offers a top-class furnace for architects, artists and designers for the exploration this exquisite art medium.

 Thanks to the Glasstress project, the Studio has established itself as a synonym of glasswork for contemporary art.

-Futhermore, a 24 feet tall golden cage is ready to occupy Palazzo Franchetti’s courtyard and to stay throughout the exhibition period.
+Furthermore, a 24 feet tall golden cage occupied Palazzo Franchetti’s courtyard throughout the exhibition period.
 “Gilded Cage” by Ai Weiwei is one of the Chinese artist-activist’s newest and most impactful urban installations, appearing last fall in New York’s Central Park as part of the public artwork series titled “Good Fences make Good Neighbors”, conceived as a campaign to raise awareness on the global refugees issue.

 MEMPHIS – PLASTIC FIELD | PARTICIPATING ARTISTS

 Ettore Sottsass, Martine Bedin, Thomas Bley, Andrea Branzi, Aldo Cibic, Michele de Lucchi, Nathalie Du Pasquier, Michael Graves, Massimo Iosa Ghini, Shiro Kuramata, Javier Mariscal, Alessandro Mendini, Maria Sanchez, Peter Shire, George Sowden, Gerard Taylor, Matteo Thun, Masanori Umeda, Marco Zanini, Marco Zanuso Jr.